jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 ```

 From the above last command,
-you'll see the installation will be from the Docker repository for Ubuntu 23.10.
+you'll see the installation will be from the Docker repository for what ever version of Ubuntu you are running.
 Now lets install Docker:

 ```bash